 Jared S. Rose (Secretary) is a licensed professional counselor and nationally certified counselor whose areas of expertise include HIV/AIDS, human trafficking, sex/gender minorities, sexual health, and impact of culture on sexualization of children & the sexual exploitation of women/girls.
 He has been a member of the Lucas County Human Trafficking Coalition since its inception.
 Since that time he has served in a variety of roles including chairing of committees and five years on the organizing committee for the annual International Conference on Human Trafficking, Prostitution, and Sex Work.
 Mr. Rose is also currently working on his doctoral degree in counselor education and supervision at the University of Toledo.

-Andria Dorsten-Ebert (Treasurer) has had extensive experience in working with victims of human trafficking in academic, volunteer, and professional role.
+Andria Dorsten-Ebert (Treasurer for the remainder of 2014) has had extensive experience in working with victims of human trafficking in academic, volunteer, and professional role.
 She had her start in the fight against human trafficking in 2009 as a volunteer for Gracehaven House.
 Since her move to Toledo in 2011, she has worked at Toledo Area Ministries’ Second Chance program as Grant and Finance Administrator and has been a member of the Coalition since 2012.

 Laura Draheim (co-Chair of the Community Education, Prevention & Marketing Committee) recently retired from a career in child welfare, primarily overseeing programming in adoption and foster care.
 Currently, she serves on community boards as a volunteer consults with community agencies, assisting with their program development and agency promotion.